lockevod/Karoo-KActions/README.md

 ## Usage

 1. **Configure notification options**:
-   - Enable or disable notifications for different events: start, end, pause, and resumption of the ride.
+   - Enable or disable notifications for different events: start, end of the ride.
+   - You've configure this for notifications and webhooks separately.

-2. **Configure phone numbers**:
+2. **Configure phone number**:
    - Add one phone numbers that will receive notifications.
-   - Numbers should be entered with E164 format (with the '+' sign and with the country code example: +34675123123).
+   - Number should be entered with E164 format (with the '+' sign and with the country code example: +34675123123).

 3. **Customize messages**:
-   - Personalize messages for each type of event (start, end, pause, resumption).
+   - Personalize messages for each type of event .

 4. **During your ride**:
-   - Once configured, KActions will automatically send messages when you start, pause, resume, or end a ride on your Karoo.
+   - Once configured, KActions will automatically send messages/execute webhook when you start or end a ride on your Karoo.
    - You don't need to interact with the app during the ride; everything works in the background.

+Webhook has can be triggered pressing the button in the app if you add webhook custom field in the profiles screen.
+This button has a security measure, you have to press twice to send the webhook (and you can configure to be triggered only if you're near home)

 ## Features